DS-100/sp20/policies.md

 ## Late Policy
 For all assignments – Assignments are due at 11:59 pm, but there will be a short submission grace period to accommodate last-minute submission issues.

 Homeworks, labs, and vitamins - These assignments will not be accepted late.
-The 2 lowest homework scores and the 2 lowest lab scores will be dropped.
-No vitamin scores will be dropped, as these are 10 minute assignments.
+The 2 lowest homework, labs, and vitamins will be dropped.

 Projects - Projects are marked down by 10% per day, **up to two days**.
 After two days, project submissions will not be accepted.